Continuity of Functional Transducers: A Profinite Study of Rational Functions: Preliminaries

 For a profinite word $u$ and a state $q$ of an unambiguous transducer $\tau$, the set $q.u$ is well defined; indeed, with $u = \lim u_n$, the set $q.u_n$ is eventually constant, as otherwise for some state $q'$, the domain of $\Tif{\tau, q, q'}$ would be a regular language that separates infinitely many $u_n$'s.

-A transducer $\tau\colon A^* \to B^*$ is a \emph{$\cV$_transducer},\footnote{The usual definition of $\cV$_transducer is based on the so-called transition monoid of~$\tau$, see, e.g.,~\cite{reutenaeur-schutzenberger95}; the definition here is easily seen to be equivalent by~\cite[Lemma~3.2]{almeida99} and~\cite[Lemma~1]{cadilhac-krebs-ludwig-paperman15}.} for a variety $\cV$, if for some set of equations~$E$ defining~$\cV(A^*)$, for all $(u = v) \in E$ and all states $q$ of $\tau$, it holds that $q.u = q.v$.
+A transducer $\tau\colon A^* \to B^*$ is a \emph{$\cV$_transducer},\footnote{The usual definition of $\cV$_transducer is based on the so-called transition monoid of~$\tau$, see, e.g.,~\cite{reutenaeur-schutzenberger95}; the definition here is easily seen to be equivalent by~\cite[Lemma~3.2]{almeida99} and~\cite[Lemma~1]{cadilhac-krebs-ludwig-paperman15}.} for a variety $\cV$, if for some set of equations~$E$ defining~$\cV(A^*)$, for all $(u = v) \in E$ and all states $q$ of $\tau$, the equality $q.u = q.v$ holds.
 A rational function is \emph{$\cV$_realizable} if it is realizable by a $\cV$_transducer.